-5 Best Lip Scrubs: Which is Right For Your Lips?
+5 Best Lip Scrubs: Which Is Right for Your Lips?
 (2018)

 With sugar granules that small, this isn't going to feel super rough or be as aggressive as other scrubs and that's okay.
 It's more of a daily use balm than a one or twice a week treatment.
 The balm portion uses mango seed butter, luffa oil, and synthetic beeswax for moisture and is tinted to leave a subtle pink color on your lips.

-The ingredient list is a mile long though with lots of unpronounceables so if you prefer to keep your beauty products more natural, you may want to skip this one.
+The ingredient list is a mile long though with lots of unpronounceables so if you prefer to keep your beauty products more natural, this might not be the best lip scrub for you.

 Find more Lip Sugar Scrub by Christian Dior information and reviews here.